 Kilkenny Education Centre has a long pre-history as a voluntary body under the name of Kilkenny Teachers' Centre.
 In September 1997, we were transformed into a full-time Education Centre by the Department of Education and Science and our name changed.

 The Centre is a member of Education Support Centres Ireland (ESCI).
-ESCI is the umbrella organisation of the 21 full-time and nine part-time Education Centres in Ireland.
-It represents the interest of the Network as a whole including both part-time and full-time Directors, staff and Management Committees of all Centres.
+ESCI is the umbrella organisation of 21 full-time and nine part-time Education Support Centres in Ireland.
+It represents the interest of the Network as a whole, including both part-time and full-time Directors, staff and Management Committees of all Education Support Centres.